metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

         ```

         **NOTE:** in the case of a syntax error present in the template, the line
-        numbers maybe incorrect when block\_fix is active, as it effectivly removes a
+        numbers maybe incorrect when block\_fix is active, as it effectively removes a
         line from the source

     - **no\_eof\_chomp**